Christian Community Bible Study

 So much, that is, too much, of our lives are transactional, even in church.
 Tasks are assigned and celebrated upon completion while relationships, genuine friendships, are dismissed as unimportant and irrelevant to our cause -- except, sometimes, within our already established circle of companions.

 As far as my credentials, I have participated in and facilitated Bible studies, small groups, and church teams.
 I've led the strategic planning process at my church and developed a platform for its small group ministry.
-In the community, I host the occasional bike ride and serve as assistant organizer for a 500+ member community cycling group.
-However, I am NOT a theologian.
+In the community, I host the occasional bike ride and keep involved in the local cycling community.
 I believe in grace, not works, and being reconciled with God through Jesus.